 NOTES: Six hours of approved courses with international content must be integrated into the curriculum.
+Students must earn a minimum grade of C or better in the 24 credits of 300- and 400-level major electives.

 1See GENERAL EDUCATION COURSE REQUIREMENTS under DEGREE REQUIREMENTS for restrictions.